22012003Hau123/Information-Retrieval/README.md

 # Information-Retrieval
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA) /r
-Experiment on Self-Built Model
+Experiment on Self-Built Model/r
-Experiment on NLP Model
+Experiment on NLP Model /r

 The project concludes with insights into the effectiveness of different NLP models for text similarity prediction, highlighting the advantages of more sophisticated models like ELECTRA over traditional approaches.